actionhero/actionhero/docs/core/chat.md

 - Once a room is created, you can then set an authentication rule for clients joining it: `api.chatRoom.setAuthenticationPattern('secretRoom','authenticated', true)`
   - This means that every `connection` which attempts to join this room, actionhero will check that `connection.authenticated == true` before allowing them in.
 - `connection`s can only modify their `connection.params` hash, which means that only the sever can ever modify `connection.authenticated`, which makes it a safe key for authentication.
-- In your authentication (login) action, you can set that authentication bit, ie: `connection.authenticated = true; connection._original_connection.authenticated = true; `.
+- In your authentication (login) action, you can set that authentication bit, ie: `connection.authenticated = true; connection._originalConnection.authenticated = true; `.
 - You can get more elaborate with this kind of thing.
 Perhaps you only want each user to be allowed in one room at all.
 Then do something like `api.chatRoom.setAuthenticationPattern('secretRoom','authorizedRoom','secretRoom')`.